-Facebook knows growth, which is why we built Analytics for Apps—to help businesses grow by understanding their customers, using the same tools and techniques we use.
+Facebook knows growth, which is why we built Analytics—to help businesses grow by understanding their customers, using the same tools and techniques we use.
 Since launching at F8 in 2015, over 800,000 unique apps have used our tools.
 It's completely free and you don't need to use Facebook Login or any other Facebook product to get rich insights.

-With Analytics for Apps, you can now get a complete picture of customer behavior across your native mobile apps, desktop web and mobile web presences—all in one seamless analytics experience.
+With Analytics, you can now get a complete picture of customer behavior across your native mobile apps, desktop web and mobile web presences—all in one seamless analytics experience.

 We're also launching other new features to help you better understand and engage with your audience: